-- 1. to promote joint consultation between workers and employers; - 2. to promote, where necessary and appropriate, machinery for voluntary negotiations between employers or employers' organisations and workers' organisations, with a view to the regulation of terms and conditions of employment by means of collective agreements;
+- 1. to promote joint consultation between workers and employers; - 2. to promote, where necessary and appropriate, machinery for voluntary negotiations between employers or employers' organisations and workers' organisations, with a view to the regulation of terms and conditions of employment by means of collective agreements; - 3. to promote the establishment and use of appropriate machinery for conciliation and voluntary arbitration for the settlement of labour disputes; and recognise: - the right of workers and employers to collective action in cases of conflicts of interest, including the right to strike, subject to obligations that might arise out of collective agreements previously entered into.

-9 ECtHR 21.4.2009, no. 68959/01 Enerji Yapi-Yol Sen v.
-Turkey.
+&lt;sup>16 ECtHR 21.4.2009, no. 68959/01 Enerii Yapi-Yol Sen v.
+Turkev.

-10 ECtHR 15.9.2009, no. 30946/04 Kaya and Seyhan v Turkey, 15.9.2009, no. 22943/04 Saime Özcan v.
+&lt;sup>17 ECtHR 15.9.2009, no. 30946/04 Kaya and Seyhan v Turkey, 15.9.2009, no. 22943/04 Saime Özcan v.
 Turkey, 13.7.2010, no. 33322/07 Çerikci v.
 Turkey (see also 27.3.2007, no. 6615/03 Karaçay v.
 Turkey).

-11 For an extensive analysis of Article 11 ECHR in relation to the right to form and join trade unions, the right bargain collectively and the right to take collective action, see the respective Chapters 11-13 by Van Hiel, I., Jabobs, A. and Dorssemont, F. in Dorssemont, F. Lörcher, K. and Schömann, I. (2013) The European Convention on Human Rights and the Employment Relation, Hart Publishing: Oxford, p.
+&lt;sup>18 For an extensive analysis of Article 11 ECHR in relation to the right to form and join trade unions, the right bargain collectively and the right to take collective action, see the respective Chapters 11-13 by Van Hiel, I., Jabobs, A. and Dorssemont, F. in Dorssemont, F. Lörcher, K. and Schömann, I. (2013) The European Convention on Human Rights and the Employment Relation, Hart Publishing: Oxford, p.
 482.